 In the 1880’s Sigmund Freud referred to Cocaine as a magical substance; he used it himself and prescribed it to his friends.
-Cocaine was later an ingredient in the popular soft drink Coca-Cola.
+Pure cocaine was later an ingredient in the popular soft drink Coca-Cola.
 After that, Cocaine became popular in the silent film industry, and the Cocaine endorsing messages coming out of Hollywood influenced millions of people.
 In the early 1900s and effects of cocaine, the dangers and effects of cocaine use became more evident, and Coca-Cola removed Cocaine as an ingredient.
 In 1912, over 5,000 cocaine deaths were reported by the US Government, which caused Cocaine to be officially banned i. n 1922.
 However, it made a reappearance in the 1970s, which most of you are familiar with from watching movies like Scarface and Blow, which glamorized the use of Cocaine.
 However, Cocaine is a highly addictive substance that can lead to a devastating outcome.

 True or False Facts About Cocaine